Make Your Hair Extensions The Best They Can Be

 The second method is using cold air with a blow or hairdryer.
 While it may require a little extra time and work, it is a lot better than using heated air.
 After washing the clip or tape-ins, merely snap them onto a hanger and hang them up.
 Use your blow dryer of choice and set the temperature to cool.
 For faster drying, set the speed to high.
 You may want to hang your custom wig unit on a wig stand and follow these steps.
 As mentioned in the first method, for sew-ins, be sure to heat dry your natural roots to prevent mildew or foul smell.

 Use the blow dryer with the setting on cool to dry your hair.
 Smooth your fingers through the hair to ensure that there are no tangles.

 6. Proper Hair Extension Storage

 To maintain cleanliness, be sure to store your hair correctly.
 This hack is for those with leftover uninstalled hair, clip-ins, tape-ins, or even custom-made units.

 Before storing extensions, be sure that they are washed to discard any product build-up and air-dried.
 There are various ways to save your weave.

 The first way is using an airtight container as it maintains cleanliness, dryness, and safety.
 Use a container that is spacious enough to store all of the hair.
 To save extensions, start by rolling the wefts tightly together in a circular motion.
 Continue to do this until wefts have formed a circular pattern.
 You may use a hair clip or scrunch to maintain the format of hair.

 The second way is using airtight Ziploc bags.
 Be sure to use bags that are spacious enough to store all the hair.
-Airtight Ziploc bags keeps off germs and ensures safety.
+Airtight Ziploc bags keep off germs and ensure safety.
 Repeat the same steps mentioned in method one.
 Store your custom wig in an extra-large Ziploc bag.